Eligibility and Requirements

 The College of Engineering at Syracuse University has approved a series of independent study research projects to be conducted at the Institut National des Sciences Appliquées (INSA) in Strasbourg, France.
 Research projects are arranged in the major branches of engineering: civil, mechanical, electrical, bioengineering, HVAC, and computer science.

 As an engineering intern in Strasbourg, you will work at INSA, under the supervision of a faculty member and his or her team of graduate students.
-INSA is conveniently located next to the campus of the University of Strasbourg, and close to downtown and to the SU Strasbourg Center.
+INSA is conveniently located next to the campus of the University of Strasbourg, and close to downtown and to the Syracuse University Strasbourg Center.

-Students receive the full support and services of the SU Strasbourg Center and its five staff members.
-The SU Center organizes 3 all-day excursions to local sites of interest, including the Black Forest (just over the border in Germany) and the impressive Haut Koenigsbourg castle in Alsace.
-These trips are led by local SU staff and their cost is included in the program fee.
-The SU Center also organizes and finances a weekly outing to a local market, followed by a picnic lunch with all the summer students and staff, as well as a farewell dinner for students and their mentors.
+Students receive the full support and services of the Syracuse Strasbourg Center and its five staff members.
+The Syracuse Center organizes 3 all-day excursions to local sites of interest, including the Black Forest (just over the border in Germany) and the impressive Haut Koenigsbourg castle in Alsace.
+These trips are led by local Syracuse staff and their cost is included in the program fee.
+The Syracuse Center also organizes and finances a weekly outing to a local market, followed by a picnic lunch with all the summer students and staff, as well as a farewell dinner for students and their mentors.

 Students in all major areas of engineering have an opportunity to conduct research projects at the Institut National des Sciences Appliquées (INSA).
 No prior language knowledge is required, although a basic knowledge of French is helpful.
 Students must be a sophomore, junior, or senior to be eligible to apply.